Overall System Status:

 Follow the instructions to serve pages off caligari.dartmouth.edu as in Option 1, then obtain a www.dartmouth.edu account.
 In your www.dartmouth.edu account, place a file named .htaccess (the leading "." is important) containing the lines:

 RewriteRule ^(.*)$ http://caligari.dartmouth.edu/~USERNAME/$1

 Note: Both servers run PHP files.
 Neither server directly runs arbitrary user CGI scripts.
-If you want to dabble with CGI scripts, you should get an account on www.dartmouth.edu, then request a companion account by sending an e-mail to email@example.com, requesting your account be enabled on www.
-WWW is an experimental server, with the same configuration as www.dartmouth.edu, but less restrictive policies and intended for learning and developing Web tools.
+If you want to dabble with CGI scripts, you should request a test/development account on Cobweb.
+Cobweb is an experimental server, with less restrictive policies and intended for learning and developing Web tools.